REACH THE POINT OF GREATEST SATISFACTION

 "Petite Mort" is set to two movements of Mozart's piano concertos and features six male and six female dancers, who perform in black and beige costumes.
 The ballet is known for its striking and inventive visual imagery, including the use of large skirts and fencing foils, as well as its exploration of themes such as sexuality and death.
 "Petite Mort" has become a widely acclaimed and frequently performed work in the contemporary ballet repertoire.

 "Cacti" features a playful and energetic style with a mix of classical ballet and contemporary dance techniques.
-The dancers move among a set of thousands of small potted cacti, which are used as props throughout the performance.
+The dancers move among a set of small potted cacti, which are used as props throughout the performance.
 The piece is known for its humor and wit, as well as its dynamic movement and engaging score.
 Overall, "Cacti" is a lively and entertaining piece that showcases Ekman's unique choreographic vision.

 Pre-Curtain Talks